Second modernity

-Second modernity is a phrase coined by the German sociologist Ulrich Beck, and is his word for the period after modernity.
+Second modernity (Zweite Moderne) is a phrase coined by the German sociologist Ulrich Beck, and is his word for the period after modernity.

 Where modernity broke down agricultural society in favour of industrial society, second modernity transforms industrial society into a new and more reflexive network society or information society.

 Risk society

 Second modernity is marked by a new awareness of the risks — risks to all forms of life, plant, animal and human — created by the very successes of modernity in tackling the problem of human scarcity.
 Systems that previously seemed to offer protection from risks both natural and social are increasingly recognised as producing new man-made risks on a global scale as a byproduct of their functioning.
 Such systems become part of the problem, not the solution.
 Modernisation and information advances themselves create new social dangers, such as cybercrime, while scientific advances open up new areas, like cloning or genetic modification, where decisions are necessarily made without adequate capacity to assess longterm consequences.

 Recognising the fresh dilemmas created by this reflexive modernization, Beck has suggested a new "cosmopolitan Realpolitik" to overcome the difficulties of a world in which national interests can no longer be promoted effectively at the national level alone.